AgenticFinLab/PyFi/README.md

 ## Installation

-**This Repo only provides code for building adversarial agents based on the Monte Carlo search tree paradigm.**
+**This Repo only provides code for data processing and building adversarial agents based on the Monte Carlo search tree paradigm.**

 ### Prerequisites